josuenadal/wp_utils/README.md

 ## Quick Paster

-The quick paster allows you to quickly paste data into input elements by specifying a CSS selector for the input and the value you want to paste.
+The quick paster allows you to quickly paste data into input elements by specifying CSS selectors (one or many) for the input and the values you want to paste.
 It was designed to solve filing out the same data multiple times on diffrent pages.

 You can open the Quick Paster sidebar with CTRL+SHIFT+F1 or in the extensions toolbar as a popup.